-Another promising agenda for future research is a temporal comparison of the scholarly landscape to understand how the literature has changed over historical periods.
-In the case of organizing, for example, such an analysis can help explain why themes such as gender and race appear in the co-occurrence map (figure 2), yet are absent from the co-citation map (figure 4), which includes older studies.
-A temporal comparison may also help identify emerging themes that are not yet represented in the comprehensive historical data, as has been done in other disciplines (Goncalves et al. 2019).
+A promising direction for future research is a temporal comparison of the scholarly landscape to understand historical changes in the literature.
+For example, such an analysis of organizing could help explain why themes like gender and race appear in the terms co-occurrence map (figure 1) but not in the co-citation map (figure 3), which includes older studies.
+A temporal comparison may also help identify emerging themes not yet represented in the comprehensive historical data, as it has in other disciplines (Goncalves et al. 2019).

-The approach presented in this study could also be applied to help scholars identify sub-areas in their fields of research that merit a meta-analysis, in which quantitative data from multiple studies are synthesized to calculate summary effects (Booth, Papaioannou and Sutton 2016).
-For example, through the keywords co-occurrence map (figure 2), this study hasidentified a significant body of literature on the effects of health-related intervention programs with a community organizing component.
-Citation mapping can also facilitate the identification of citation bias – a significant problem in political science (Esarey and Wu 2016), as has been done in other disciplines (e.g., Bellos 2021).
-Viewed as a whole, the multiple ways in which citation mapping can generate valuable insights make it an effective tool for producing and visualizing comprehensive data-driven reviews of fields of research in political science.
+Additionally, scholars could also apply this study’s approach to help identify sub-areas in their fields of research meriting a meta-analysis synthesizing quantitative data from multiple studies to calculate summary effects (Booth, Papaioannou and Sutton 2016).
+For example, using the keywords co-occurrence map (Figure 1), we identified a significant body of literature on the effects of health-related intervention programs with a community organizing component.
+As has been done in other disciplines (e.g., Bellos 2021), citation mapping can also help identify citation bias—a significant problem in political science (Esarey and Wu 2016).
+Overall, the multiple ways citation mapping can generate valuable insights make it an effective tool for producing and visualizing comprehensive data-driven reviews of political science research fields.

 References